-Extensive Russia-US prisoner swap under way: Sources
+Evan Gershkovich among 26 freed in major Russia-West prisoner exchange

 F-16 fighter jets land in Ukraine to bolster defence against Russia

-Turkey’s Anadolu Agency reported that US journalist Evan Gershkovich and ex-US Marine Paul Whelan are part of the deal, which is one of the largest prisoner swaps between Russia and the West since the Cold War.
+The deal, which was mediated by Turkey, involves seven different countries and includes 24 adults and two children, sources had told Al Jazeera on Thursday.

-“A [prisoner] exchange operation will take place today under the coordination of our organisation,” the Turkish National Intelligence Organisation (MIT) said in a statement.
+“A [prisoner] exchange operation will take place today under the coordination of our organisation,” the Turkish National Intelligence Organisation (MIT) said earlier in a statement.

 “Our organisation has undertaken a major mediation role in this exchange operation, which is the most comprehensive of the recent period.”

+The Committee to Protect Journalists (CPJ), a US-based watchdog, welcomed report of the the journalists’ release.

+“Evan and Alsu have been apart from their families for far too long,” CPJ CEO Jodie Ginsberg said in a statement.
+“They were detained and sentenced on spurious charges intended to punish them for their journalism and stifle independent reporting.”

-Gershkovich, a Wall Street Journal reporter, was arrested in 2023 and charged with spying.
-Whelan was detained in 2022 and subsequently sentenced to 16 years on espionage charges, as well.
+Gershkovich was arrested in 2023 and sentenced to 16 years in jail last month on spying charges.
+Whelan was detained in 2020 on espionage charges, as well.
 The US has deemed both prisoners “wrongfully detained”.

 The Reuters news agency reported on Thursday that a Russian military plane, believed to be linked to the prisoner swap, had landed in Ankara.